You are on our United Kingdom site

 Policy

 The Labour Party Manifesto promises to reduce net migration by reforming the points-based immigration system “with appropriate restrictions on visas and by linking immigration and skills policy.”
 On 12 May 2025, the Government published a White Paper, ‘Restoring Control over the Immigration System’, which included broad changes for immigration policy across work, study, settlement, citizenship and human rights.
+Following several Statement of Changes put before Parliament the following proposals have, or will be, implemented:

 Timing and developments